There's a Pilates exercise class type to suit everyone with our Pilates studio equipment and group matwork classes

 In pilates mat classes you do not use the large equipment, as all exercises are performed on a mat.
 There is, however, a range of small equipment that’s incorporated into some classes, for example fit-balls, pilates hoops and small weights.
 A mat class can be very good for cardio fitness as well as general toning, however it normally is not suitable for addressing specific injury or postural problems.

-Joseph Pilates originally developed studio equipment pilates as a means of improving the strength and flexibility of his clients, many of whom were unable to perform his more strenuous mat exercises when they first started.
+Joseph Pilates was NOT a physiotherapist, he originally developed studio equipment pilates as a means of improving the strength and flexibility of his clients, many of whom were unable to perform his more strenuous mat exercises when they first started.
 This is important to remember when you are starting your mat classes, as at an intermediate to advanced level pilates matwork is very hard and requires skilled supervision by the teacher.
 If you are at the beginner to early intermediate level we will be working to ensure you have good basic core strength, then you can safely progress to an intermediate level mat class.